 Finding the right hair product - and applying it correctly - matters.
 There are a lot of options for guys - and one of the most classic is pomade.
 They come in many varieties and offer the chance to get exactly the look you want.

 That said, not all pomades were created equal.
 Here’s how to choose the right one for your particular goals and hairstyle.

 For a Matte Look

-Don’t want shiny hair?
+Don’t want shiny hair or greasy hair?
 Reach for a pomade that provides a matte look - which means your hair will absorb light instead of reflecting it.